Hopping and emergent dynamics of optical localized states in a trapping potential: Conclusion

-In conclusion we have presented exhaustive experimental data regarding the optical trapping of dissipative solitons which are based on the phase space topology of an optical excitable system.
-This realization may in itself be potentially useful in terms of storage or routing of optical phase bits in coherent communication schemes \cite{slavik2010all,kakande2011multilevel}.
-We have provided a unifying view of the trapping and escape processes in the very simple terms of locking of oscillators, shedding new light on related experiments and bridging the gap with the extensive literature of transversally extended systems.
-We have demonstrated the impact of dissipative solitons interactions on their transport in propagative geometries, relating it to a dependence of their round-trip frequency on their number via their non-reciprocal interactions.
-As a particular example of collective dynamics in a mesoscopic ensemble of light bits, we have also demonstrated the existence of a defect propagating in a lattice of dissipative optical solitons, \textit{i.e.} of a \textit{meta}soliton.
+In conclusion, on the basis of strong experimental evidence and analytical calculations, we have provided a unifying view of the trapping and escape processes of trapped solitons in the very simple terms of locking of oscillators, shedding new light on related experiments and bridging the gap with the extensive literature of transversally extended systems.
+We have demonstrated the impact of dissipative solitons interactions on their collective motion in propagative geometries, relating it to a dependence of their round-trip frequency on their number via their non-reciprocal interactions.
+As a particular example of collective dynamics in a mesoscopic ensemble of light bits, we have also demonstrated experimentally the existence of a defect propagating in a lattice of dissipative optical solitons, \textit{i.e.} of a \textit{meta}soliton.
+Also, the experimental observation of a globally locked state to a disordered phase when the number of interacting oscillators change suggests that this platform could be interesting in the more general framework of synchronization in complex systems.